 Primarily I am interested in supporting collaboration styles that are enabled by employing the world wide web.
-There are different Communication and collaboration tools at your disposal in degrowth.net.
+There are different Communication and collaboration tools at your disposal in degrowth.net - #2.
 Let’s also remember to spend time to write in the public-facing spaces of the ❓ Degrowth.net blog and the end-user documentation at learn.degrowth.net.

 As a first step, it would be good if wherever the email interfaces to the

 @groups.degrowth.net are mentioned, there is also a link to the web sites with the description texts that explain how each assembly works.
-These are the category description texts which become visible from the #group-assembly-process view, and are also linked from the titles in the introductory text About the Group Assembly Process (which as a wiki post is open for public edition — find the orange pencil next to the date and click it).
+These are the category description texts which become visible from the #group-assembly-process view, and are also linked from the titles in the introductory text About the international degrowth working groups (which as a wiki post is open for public edition — find the orange pencil next to the date and click it).

 Example 2: International working groups | degrowth.info

 The second example picks up from where the first left off.
 While we previously spent attention on distinguishing between the different uses of same terms in public communication, and asked about how to employ the existing means for a coherent presentation in various places, we can perfectly continue to apply these framings in trying to answer our initial questions.

 Now we are looking at a page entitled International working groups and accessible at